-IOSCO Principle IOSCO Principles - Detailed Guidance CME Group Benchmark Administration Limited (CBA) Comment potential incentives to manipulate or otherwise influence data inputs (whether or not in order to influence the Benchmark levels), including, without limitation, through appropriate remuneration policies and by effectively addressing conflicts of interest which may exist between the Submitter's Submission activities (including all staff who perform or otherwise participate in Benchmark Submission responsibilities), and any other business of the Submitter or of any of its affiliates or any of their respective clients or customers.
+IOSCO Principle IOSCO Principles - Detailed Guidance CME Group Benchmark Administration Limited (CBA) Comment existing or potential incentives to manipulate or otherwise influence data inputs (whether or not in order to influence the Benchmark levels), including, without limitation, through appropriate remuneration policies and by effectively addressing conflicts of interest which may exist between the Submitter's Submission activities (including all staff who perform or otherwise participate in Benchmark Submission responsibilities), and any other business of the Submitter or of any of its affiliates or any of their respective clients or customers.
 15. Internal Controls over Data Collection When an Administrator collects data from any external source the Administrator should ensure that there are appropriate internal controls over its data collection and transmission processes.
 These controls should address the process for selecting the source, collecting the data and protecting the integrity and confidentiality of the data.
 Where Administrators receive data from employees of the Front Office Function, the Administrator should seek corroborating data from other sources.
 CBA has in place an agreement with CME Inc. regarding the collection of input data from the regulated market on which the futures contracts are traded, and transmission of input data to CBA, and contains an obligation to comply with protocols in relation to the same that protect the integrity and confidentiality of the input data.
-The Administrator should establish and Publish or Make Available a written complaints procedures policy, by which Stakeholders may submit complaints including concerning whether a specific Benchmark determination is representative of the underlying Interest it seeks to measure, applications of the Methodology in relation to a specific Benchmark determination(s) and other Administrator decisions in relation to a Benchmark determination.
+16. Complaints Procedures The Administrator should establish and Publish or Make Available a written complaints procedures policy, by which Stakeholders may submit complaints including concerning whether a specific Benchmark determination is representative of the underlying Interest it seeks to measure, applications of the Methodology in relation to a specific Benchmark determination(s) and other Administrator decisions in relation to a Benchmark determination.
 CBA has in place policies and procedures for Stakeholders to submit complaints on all aspects of the Benchmark determination process.
 These procedures (CBA Complaints Procedures) are available on the CBA website .
-16. Complaints Procedures The complaints procedures policy should: a) Permit complaints to be submitted through a user-friendly complaints process such as an electronic Submission process; b) Contain procedures for receiving and investigating a complaint made about the Administrator's Benchmark determination process on a timely and fair basis by personnel who are independent of any personnel who may be or may have been involved in the subject of the complaint, advising the complainant and other relevant parties of CBA has created an email address (internationalcompliance@cme.com) to receive and respond to any complaints.
-All complaints received will be investigated by personnel who are independent of any personnel who may be, or may have been involved in the subject of the complaint.
+The complaints procedures policy should: a) Permit complaints to be submitted through a user-friendly complaints process such as an electronic Submission process; CBA has created an email address (internationalcompliance@cmegroup.com) to receive and respond to any complaints. b) Contain procedures for receiving and investigating a complaint made about the Administrator's Benchmark determination process on a timely and fair basis by personnel who are independent of any personnel who may be or may have been involved in the subject of the complaint, advising the All complaints received will be investigated by personnel who are independent of any personnel who may be, or may have been involved in the subject of the complaint.
 Any outcomes are reported back to the complainant Stakeholder within a reasonable timeframe (proportionate to the nature of the complaint).
 All records